-William J. Martin, Pennsylvania College of Technology
+Dr. William J. Martin, Chair Personnel & Past President, Pennsylvania College of Technology

 Bill received a bachelor’s degree in biology and a teaching certificate in secondary education from Lycoming College in 1968.
 He taught biology, chemistry and physics to vocational-education students at Williamsport Area High School and was active in curriculum development.
 He served on a number of school and district committees, as well as advisor for three years to the class of 1976.
 Bill earned a master’s degree in 1973 from Penn State University, studying science and secondary education while teaching, and also studied for one year at Bloomsburg University.
 In 1975, Bill enrolled in the PhD program at Penn State and earned a doctorate in 1980 in educational administration.
-He advanced through several careers, including principal at Williamsport Area High School, before moving on to Williamsport Area Community College (now Pennsylvania College of Technology) as Director of Secondary Education, Dean of Student Services, Vice President for Student Affairs, Vice President for College Services, and Senior Vice President, from which he semi-retired in 21011.
+He advanced through several careers, including principal at Williamsport Area High School, before moving on to Williamsport Area Community College (now Pennsylvania College of Technology) as Director of Secondary Education, Dean of Student Services, Vice President for Student Affairs, Vice President for College Services, and Senior Vice President, from which he semi-retired in 2011.
 He retains that title today and continues work at Penn College on a part-time basis.
 Bill served as vice chair of the campaign from 2011 to 2013, chair from 2013-2014, and president from 2014-2016.
 Bill is an active scuba diver and holds the rank of Master Scuba Diver Trainer.
 His love of that sport has taken him to any number of tropical destinations.
 He is an avid reader, gardener, exercise advocate, sports enthusiast, and frequent traveler.

 Edward Pawlak, The Hartman Group

-Michael D. Pawlik, East Lycoming School District
+Michael D. Pawlik, Secretary, East Lycoming School District

 David Pfleegor II, Keystone Filler

 David is the President of Keystone Filler & Mfg.
 Co. in Muncy, where he has been employed for 14 years.
 He became involved with LCUW through his wife, Heather, in 2009.
-He has served on various committees, including a Derby Days even planner.
+He has served on various committees, including a Derby Days event planner.
 David is married with three children.
 In his free time, David enjoys cooking, golf, and skiing.

 Virgil Probasco, Community Volunteer